rebecalvarez/liri-node-app/README.md

 Retrieves song information for a track:

-`node liri.js spotify-this-song "I wanted that way"`
+`node liri.js spotify-this-song "I Want it That Way"`

 ### Get Movie Info